oneoaas-golib/bosun/docs/definitions.md

 * **Value**: A float representing the result of the parent expression.

 There is a third property **Computations**.
 But it is not recommended that you access it even though it is available and it will not be documented.

+### Expr
+A `.Expr` is a bosun expression.
+Although various properties and methods are attached to it, it should only be used for printing (to see the underlying text) and for passing it to function that evaluate expressions such as `.Eval` within templates.

 #### ResultSlice
 A `ResultSlice` is returned by using the `.EvalAll` function.
 It is a slice of pointers to `Result` objects.
 Each result represents the an item in the set when the type is something like a NumberSet or a SeriesSet.